egodevrjm/alex-wilson-rpg-github/scenarios/SCENARIOS_Legacy.md

 - Watching David beat the music out of Alex while she did nothing haunts her
 - "Don't be the coward I was.
 Face the light I ran from."

 **Scene opens:** Tuesday, 5:47 AM, Pikeville Greyhound station.
-Alex stands with his duffel and the Gibson case, wearing his least-worn flannel and the only jeans without holes.
+Alex stands with his duffel and the Martin case, wearing his least-worn flannel and the only jeans without holes.
 The $10,000 sits alien in his account - more money than he's ever imagined.
 His flip phone shows three texts from Dad: "Where's the truck?"
 "Boy, you better answer."
 "I'm coming to the Piggly Wiggly."
 The bus driver, a middle-aged woman, takes one look at Alex and drops her coffee.
 "Sorry ma'am," he says automatically, grabbing paper towels from his bag.
 "Gerald - that's what I call the coffee machine here - makes it extra hot."
 The bus is boarding.
 Nashville is 4 hours away.
 His dad will be at the Piggly Wiggly in 20 minutes.
 Time to choose: the familiar hell or the unknown.

 ---